knowark/widark/docs/issues/1592124855_simplify_modals_launching.rst

 Validation Criteria
 -------------------

-- [ ] Modals should be closed by pressing the middle mouse button (i.e. wheel button)
+- [x] Modals should be closed by pressing the middle mouse button (i.e. wheel button)
-- [ ] Modals shouldn't autobuild.
-Instead they should 'build' on launch.
+- [ ] Modals should 'connect' when launched.